ONE Championship: Name change and expansion: 2015–2019

 Rebranded as ONE Championship in 2015, the promotion expanded into new disciplines and markets.
 It introduced the strawweight title (Dejdamrong Sor Amnuaysirichoke, 2015), hosted its first Lethwei bout (2015), and crowned heavyweight (Brandon Vera, 2015), light heavyweight (Roger Gracie, 2016), and women's atomweight (Angela Lee, 2016) champions.

+On February 12, 2018, ONE Championship announced the establishment of the ONE Super Series, which would feature kickboxing and Muay Thai bouts.
+The first event that featured bouts under Muay Thai and kickboxing rules was ONE: Heroes of Honor in Manila on 20 April 2018.
+The promotion signed notable names such as Giorgio Petrosyan, Nong-O Gaiyanghadao and Fabio Pinca to feature on the bill.
+Since the inception of ONE Super Series, some events have used a five-roped ring, instead of the ONE circular cage, which had been used exclusively up until 2018.
+The ONE Super Series kickboxing bouts adopt the oriental ruleset.

 A historic 2018 trade with the UFC exchanged Ben Askren for Demetrious Johnson.
 The promotion also launched Muay Thai (Sam-A Gaiyanghadao, 2018) and kickboxing titles (Kai Ting Chuang, 2018), and hosted its sole boxing match (Srisaket Sor Rungvisai vs. Iran Diaz, 2018).
+The first ONE event to consist entirely of ONE Super Series contests was ONE Championship: Immortal Triumph in Ho Chi Minh City on 6 September 2019.

+Since 2020, ONE Super Series kickboxing bouts use boxing gloves, while Muay Thai bouts use open-finger 4 oz gloves.

 Further international expansion: 2020–Present

 Stamp Fairtex became ONE's first three-sport champion in 2023.

 ONE raised 150 million in 2021, reaching a 1.35 billion valuation, and relocated to the Cayman Islands in 2022.
 It expanded into submission grappling (Mikey Musumeci, 2022) and debuted in the U.S. with ONE Fight Night 10 (2023).
 Notable milestones included Smilla Sundell becoming the youngest champion (17) in 2022 and a 2023 agreement to host events in Qatar.

+In 2023, the promotion began a new series of weekly events called ONE Friday Fights, also known as ONE Lumpinee in Thailand, at Bangkok's Lumpinee Stadium, initially scheduling 53 events there during the year; the series was predominantly centered on Muay Thai and featured established Thai fighters and emerging prospects.
+Since then, Muay Thai bouts became increasingly prominent, while MMA and submission grappling were pushed into the background in ONE's weekly programming, although MMA remained a major part of the promotion's international events.